 The first SAMA (Scandinavian Alternative Music Awards) was held in 1998.
 Ten years later, the time had come to close this chapter of music history and visit the very last SAMA.
-All in all, it felt like the last night with the gang.
+All in all, it felt like the last night with the old crew.
 Alexander Hofman was conférencier, repeating his job from the first one in 1998.
 Covenant won the award for Best Artist of the year, just as they did in 1998.
 Anyone spotting a pattern here?

 John Foxx was once the lead singer of Ultravox, and this night he reappeared with his solo material.
 Unfortunately the concert was quite uninspired, even though a couple of old-timers in the front lines almost cried with joy when he slipped in an Ultravox song.